zchy/accountDB_with_mySQL_and_Python/Version 2-Updated/readme.md

-# The updated version of Account Management Softwere.
+# The updated version of Account Management Software.
-# Follow all the instractions stated on the previous one.
+# Follow all the instractions stated on the previous one or link.
 - Contains minor bug fixes.
 - Contains error fixes.
 - Nubers are now rounded upto 2 decimal places.